Cognitive behavioural therapy (CBT)

 • Help you to understand the link between your thoughts, feelings, and behaviours

-• Help you recognise patterns of thinking and behavior
+• Help you recognise patterns of thinking and behaviour

 • Help you identify and challenge core beliefs